N7ghtm4r3/Equinox/documd/EquinoxEnvironment.md

 }
 ```

+### Mantis resources set

+You can create your own resources set for internationalizate your backend, but to do it you need to create a [resources.mantis](https://github.com/N7ghtm4r3/Equinox/blob/main/src/main/resources/resources.mantis)
+file in the resources folder, and **to copy** the set already given

 > [!NOTE]
 > The REQUIRED annotations are not more necessary because using the `@Primary` annotations the `com.tecknobit.` package
 > is not more useful to search the repositories, entities and components pre-implemented